The Best & Worst Countries for Living Abroad

 Expats highlight both their work–life balance (3rd) and general working hours (7th).
 Indeed, the weekly average for full-time positions is 41.0 hours, which is slightly lower than the global average (42.5 hours) — and close to half (47%) work remotely all the time, too (vs. 20% globally).

-The affordable public transportation system (8th) may be held back by average availability (27th) and the infrastructure for cars cannot delight at all (45th out of 53).
+The affordable public transportation system (8th) may be held back by average availability (27th) and the infrastructure for cars doesn't delight (45th out of 53).
 But you don’t have to go far for good Leisure Options (9th).
 For instance, around four in five respondents (79%) praise the recreational sporting opportunities (vs. 72%).
 All of this is combined with a pleasant climate (14th).

 “I love many things: my neighborhood, the weather, the variety of climates and terrain (city, beach, highlands), cultural activities, the diversity of restaurants, the people, healthcare, cost of living, and the stability of the government.” – US American expat